The secret behind a successful loyalty program is personalization based on authentic experiences.

 For hotel marketers, personalized, authentic content should extend into each touchpoint of a loyalty program, including email campaigns.
 With UGC implemented in emails, brands have seen an 8 percent increase in click-through rates; leveraging the right email content is essential for a fully-formed loyalty program.

-For Leading Hotels of the World’s loyalty program, Leader’s Club, featuring real guest content in their dedicated emails means nurturing the sense of community that comes with being a member — not only are these customers travelers, they’re #LHWTravelers.
+For Leading Hotels of the World’s loyalty program, Leader’s Club, featuring real guest content in their dedicated emails means nurturing the sense of community that comes with being a member—not only are these customers travelers, but they’re also #LHWTravelers.
 By showing how other Leader’s Club members are enjoying their benefits, and offering exclusive deals alongside that social proof, Leading Hotels of the World creates email campaigns that drive conversions.

 For Gap, loyalty means curating an exclusive shopping experience made for whenever, wherever